 Why should you get estate planning in Hawaii?
 A popular misconception is that estate planning is for elderly and/or wealthy people.
 However, anyone who has assets that could require management can benefit from some form of estate planning because we are all subject to the risk of incapacity and death.
 At the very minimum, an individual should have a Will, Durable Power of Attorney and Advance Health Care Directive.
 In the event of incapacity, these documents will assist in setting up a management scheme and the possible appointment of a guardian and/or conservator.
 Furthermore, your Will contains your testamentary wishes and, for parents of minor children, designates a guardian(s) for the children in the event both parents die prematurely.

 Our Billing Practices for Estate Planning services.
 For some, a firm's billing methods and the costs involved with estate planning are a source of anxiety and trepidation.
-At Manoa Estate Planning, we believe in simplicity and transparency when it comes to billing and we take time to explain to our clients fees and costs involved.
+At the Law Office of Samuel K.L.
+Suen, LLLC, we believe in simplicity and transparency when it comes to billing and we take time to explain to our clients fees and costs involved.
 Our invoices clearly detail and describe every task undertaken on your behalf in an easy to understand fashion.
 For estate planning work, we charge a flat fee, which means we will complete your estate planning documents for a specified sum.
 Therefore, the time spent discussing your estate plan and the actual work is included in the flat fee.
 For any ancillary work related to your estate plan, we may use a flat fee or hourly billing depending on the task.

 How we can help.
 Having a customized estate plan is vital because one-size-fits-all templates cannot adequately capture the nuances of a person’s family dynamics and financial situation.
 Avoiding probate, reducing transfer taxes, protecting your assets and ensuring they are distributed according to your wishes are fundamental reasons to have an estate plan.
 However, it is also important to contemplate how your estate plan will affect your family and loved ones in the future.
 Furthermore, having an estate plan will greatly reduce the need to seek a conservatorship or guardianship in the future.
-At Manoa Estate Planning we use our trust and probate litigation experience to help reduce the prospects that your estate plan may be subject to future disputes or conflicts.
+At the Law Office of Samuel K.L.
+Suen, LLLC, we use our trust and probate litigation experience to help reduce the prospects that your estate plan may be subject to future disputes or conflicts.